 Yet, a kind of separation is still to be witnessed between those that have taken vows and moved within the walls of a temple/monastery and those that are considered secular teachers who’s vows do not require “leaving the householder life behind.”
 Traditionally, a Buddhist monk took the path of a mendicant (bhikkhu) and lived apart from the society from which they came, while at the same time not being totally disconnected from the outside world either.
 This is changing in the West as more and more Buddhist monks have reemerged from behind their secluded quarters and taken up a very visible presence utilizing modern communication tools to teach the dharma.
 But we must not forget that Siddhartha was very involved in balancing the practices of one that has transitioned from an ordinary social life to one that also engages that life style from the perspective of an enlightened mind.

-This new development may be challenging the definition of the monastic practice, the nature and formula of our vows, and the life styles we have chosen to live in community.
-The questions are: What is the difference between a Buddhist monk living in a temple, and a priest that has taken up residence within a community setting?
+This new development may be challenging the definition of a formal practice, the nature and formula of our vows, and the life styles we have chosen to live in community.
+The questions are: What is the difference between a Buddhist monk living in a temple, and one that has taken up residence within a community setting?
 Is their a difference?
 Does the Bodhisattva vow and taking up the responsibly of a bhikkhu require you to go inside the walls of a more traditional monastery?
-Is a cleric that does not live in a monastery, but has taken on the responsibility of wearing the kesa, considered less of a Buddhist leader?
-Does a cleric that lives “outside” fulltime to be considered to have less cultural-authority then one that lives behind the walls of a Temple?
+Is a monk that does not live in a monastery, but has taken on the responsibility of wearing the kesa, considered less of a Buddhist leader?
+Does a monk that lives “outside” fulltime to be considered to have less cultural-authority then one that lives behind the walls of a Temple?
 The answers to these question may just come down to one’s point of view.
 We respect the sacrificial nature of traditional monastic vows, especially those of celibacy and dietary rules for those individuals that seek a more rigorous form of living under such restrictions.
-We believe that one does not have to live within the confines of a monastery/temple to live a traditional structured life honoring the monastic pattern of living yet with contemporary realities that allows the freedom to undertake community ministry, although one might find that it is much harder to do so considering the nature of today’s cultural distractions.
+We believe that one does not have to live within the confines of a monastery/temple to live a traditional structured life honoring the monastic observances of living yet with contemporary realities that allows the freedom to undertake community service, although one might find that it is much harder to do so considering the nature of today’s cultural distractions.

-OEB is unique in that we open our community to those individuals that our either itinerant monks with ordination certificates, those that have received ordination from other traditions (Christian) and wish to transition to the Buddhist path more formally, or those with an advanced Buddhist practice that desire and believe the vocational path is appropriate for them after a period of discernment, yet have mitigating life circumstances that prevent them from following a formal monastic life in a monastery/temple.
-OEB bridges the gap between a more secluded life away from everyday distractions, and one of engaging the dharma within our communities in a ministry unique to one’s skills and capabilities, yet living a formal contemplative life in either a home (Chapter House) or within a priory observing a specific rule of conduct.
+OEB is unique in that we open our community to those individuals that have received ordination from other traditions (Christian) and wish to transition to the Buddhist path more formally, or those with an advanced Buddhist practice that desire and believe the monastic path is appropriate for them after a period of discernment, yet have mitigating life circumstances that prevent them from following a formal monastic life in a monastery/temple.
+OEB bridges the gap between a more secluded life away from everyday distractions, and one of engaging the dharma within our communities in a practice unique to one’s skills and capabilities, yet living a formal contemplative life in either their home or within a priory observing a specific rule of conduct.

 Discernment Within OEB: